 February 9, 2018

-This site is occupied by post windmills until the 17th century.
-The Gallery Dutchman "Aurora" was built in 1856 instead of a vanished Bockmühle.
-The former grain mill has a four-storey 10-meter-high square brick base and has sail wings and codends.
+This location is documented for post windmills up to the 17th century.
+The gallery Dutchwoman "Aurora" was built in 1856 instead of a disappeared post mill.
+The former grain mill has a four-storey 10 m high square brick substructure and has sail wings and cod.
 From the gallery, it has an octagonal superstructure with nine levels.
-The windmill is altogether 24 m high.
-In 1911, a motor system was installed, the decommissioning was in 1961.
-In 1984, the Borsteler mill "Aurora" was restored with funds from the district of Stade after acquisition and is since then available for visits.
-Taking into account the existing structures, the careful conversion to a restaurant took place in 1993, whereby the mill typical character was preserved.
-You can eat and drink today on three levels: in the former warehouse, in the main mill room and in the former flour-bagging room.
-The mill technique such as a millstone is still present, but no longer functional. - The name "Aurora" was awarded in honor of Aurora von Königsmarck, the granddaughter of the first Swedish Governor-General in Stade.
-The windmill, including the gallery with exposed millstone and lots of history information, can be viewed as a museum every day except Tuesdays from 12:00 to 17:00.
+The windmill is 24 m high.
+A motor system was installed in 1911, the decommissioning was in 1961.
+In 1984 the Borsteler mill "Aurora" was restored with funds from the district of Stade after the acquisition and has been available for visits ever since.
+Taking into account the existing structures, the careful conversion to the restaurant was carried out in 1993, while maintaining the typical mill character.
+Today you can eat and drink on three levels: in the former warehouse, in the mill main room and in the former flour bagging room.
+Mill technology such as a millstone is still there, but no longer functional. - The name "Aurora" was given in honor of Aurora von Königsmarck, the granddaughter of the first Swedish governor general in Stade.
+The windmill, including the gallery with exposed millstone and lots of history information, can be visited as a museum every day except Tuesday from 12:00 to 17:00.

 June 28, 2019

 The Dutch settlers have left their mark here.
 White drawbridges and windmills give the impression that you are in Holland.
 One of the region's windmills can be seen in Jork.
 If you turn left from the cycle path here, you can visit the imposing “Aurora” windmill.

 In the know?
 Log-in to add a tip for other adventurers!